 - Computational scientist: writes computer codes and implements models describing a wide variety of systems

 - Information systems professional: manages the change processes that are initiated by introducing new technology; manages the operation of activities based on computing and communications technology

 - Systems analyst: works with people to introduce or expand appropriate technology within their business or organisation

 - Web developer: uses software languages to construct and maintain website content and applications

-Relevant majors: Chemistry, Physics
+Relevant majors: Chemistry, Applied Physics